<<< CLICK HERE TO DOWNLOAD DEADLY ISLANDS v1.35 (for CCGM beta 1.07.0025 only) >>> (644,316 bytes)

 <<< DISCUSS THIS MOD OR ANY OTHER ASPECT OF THE GAME AT THE OFFICIAL CARRIER COMMAND FORUMS >>>

-Here are some screenshots taken while playing with the Deadly Islands mod: (mouse over for descriptions)
+Here are some screenshots taken while playing with the Deadly Islands mod: (mouse over for descriptions, click for full size and comments page on Steam Community)

 VERSION HISTORY (most recent first):